Philadelphia - A Birthplace of American Constitution and Democracy

 Philadelphia or simply "Philly" as locals call it is one of those famous American cities I've been wanting to visit for quite...

 Philadelphia or simply "Philly" as locals call it is one of those famous American cities I've been wanting to visit for quite some time now.
-And despite the fact that many people associate "Philadelphia" with the name of a cream cheese, Philadelphia is a beautiful city with a very rich history.
+And even though many people associate "Philadelphia" with the name of a cream cheese, Philadelphia is a beautiful city with a very rich history.

-Let's talk the numbers: Philadelphia is the largest city in Pennsylvania and the fifth largest city in the Unites States with the estimated population of over 1.5 million people.
+Let's talk about the numbers: Philadelphia is the largest city in Pennsylvania and the fifth largest city in the United States with an estimated population of over 1.5 million people.

 We made a stop in Philadelphia on our way from New Jersey's Atlantic coast to Toronto, so we only had about two hours for sightseeing.
-As you can imagine, it's nearly impossible to visit all the major attractions during this short period of time, so we focused only on downtown core and left the Independence Hall (#1 attraction) for the next time.
+As you can imagine, it's nearly impossible to visit all the major attractions during this short period, so we focused only on the downtown core and left Independence Hall (the #1 attraction) for the next time.

-Giving its geographical location (on a way to Washington DC, Florida and other southern states along the Atlantic Ocean) and proximity to Toronto (some people might argue though), chances that we'll visit Philadelphia in the nearest future are quite high.
+Given its geographical location (on the way to Washington DC, Florida and other southern states along the Atlantic Ocean) and proximity to Toronto (some people might argue though), chances that we'll visit Philadelphia shortly are quite high.

 Based on the number of monuments and sculptures, Philadelphia is an inarguable leader in the USA.

 Perhaps, the most beautiful and magnificent building in Philadelphia is its City Hall.
-In my humble architectural rating of the American buildings, it's the strong winner that leaves the Capitol building in Washington DC behind on the honourable second place.
+In my humble architectural rating of the American buildings, it's the strong winner that leaves the Capitol building in Washington DC behind in the honourable second place.
 When I look at the City Hall building, I feel like I'm somewhere in Europe, perhaps in Vienna or Prague.
-With all my due respect to the US architectural styles, the practicality always wins over the beauty in this country.
-So I think that this building definitely does not fit into a cityscape of a typical American city.
+With all due respect to the US architectural styles, practicality always wins over the beauty in this country.
+So I think that this building definitely does not fit into the cityscape of a typical American city.

 There are quite a few other interesting buildings on the main square.
 Many of them are built in the Art Deco style which was extremely popular in the USA and Canada before the Great Depression.
 One of them is the Pennsylvania Railroad Suburban Station's building.

-Ultra modern skyscrapers and American classic coexist ones beside others.
+Ultra-modern skyscrapers and American classics coexist ones beside others.

 This statue is called "Government of the People".
 Author - Jacques Lipchitz.
 "As a symbol of democracy, the sculpture suggests a process of continual struggle, mutual support and dedication, and eventual triumph" (http://www.associationforpublicart.org/artwork/government-of-the-people/).